srl-labs/containerlab/docs/manual/topo-def-file.md

       # <some config>
     ```

-    When prefix is set to an empty string, the container name will match the node name - `n1`.
+    When a prefix is set to an empty string, the container name will match the node name - `n1`.

+!!!note
+    Even when you change the prefix, the lab directory is still uniformly named using the `clab-<lab-name>` pattern.

 ### Topology
 The topology object inside the topology definition is the core element of the file.
 Under the `topology` element you will find all the main building blocks of a topology such as `nodes`, `kinds`, `defaults` and `links`.